NATIONAL GAZPACHO DAY

 HOW TO OBSERVE #NationalGazpachoDay

 Try this refreshing soup to change up your menu.
 Share your favorite recipes or find a variety of options online.
 Enjoy this Traditional Gazpacho recipe from foodal.com.
+We also have a delicious Garlic Gazpacho for you to try.
+You don’t want to miss out on that!

 Use #NationalGazpachoDay to post on social media.